 Again…I will not take credit for this brilliant strategies.
 Just like with Conflict Resolution… I learned it years ago and have no idea where!

 This Positive Parenting Behavior Book works best when there is a specific behavior you are looking to change.
 In this case, Little M has reverted to throwing loud and long tantrums.
-I am not looking to squash the anger…just show her how to display it in a positive way.
+I am not looking to squash the anger…just show her how to handle it in a positive way.
 (Let’s face it, getting mad can be a positive, motivating force if it’s well directed.)

 Little M loves to make books, so I let her prep this one.
 She cut pieces and stapled them together.
 I filled in the words and then she drew the pictures.
 Depending on the age (and interest level) of your kid, they can be really involved in making the book or not involved at all.